 - 6 sun dried tomatoes (preserved in oil, finely chopped)

 - 3 tablespoons (45 ml) sun-dried tomato oil (from the jar) (more to taste)

 - 2 teaspoons fresh lemon juice (more to taste)

 - 7 oz (200 g) spaghetti (or other long pasta)

 - sea salt

-About the Parmesan: Know that real Parmigiano-Reggiano isn’t really vegetarian.
+- About Parmesan: Know that real Parmigiano-Reggiano isn’t really vegetarian.
 For a cheese to be sold under such name it has to be authentic, and it is only authentic if it uses calf rennet as an ingredient crucial for the production.
 Obviously that makes it non-vegetarian.
 Both Grana Padano and Pecorino Romano use rennet as well.
 If you want rennet-free cheese, look at the label first.
 Luckily you can find plenty of Parmesan-style hard cheeses that are made without it.